 NHS England has a legal duty to see 92% of trans people referred for specialist treatment within 18 weeks.
 The average waiting time for young people to get treatment is three years, while for many adults it’s four years or more.
 Waiting lists stretch into the thousands, and this situation predated the pandemic by a long margin.

 That’s why we’ve brought a legal challenge against NHS England.

 In November 2022, the High Court heard our claim – brought alongside five co-claimants: Eva and Alex, two children and trans-led grassroots charity Gendered Intelligence.
 We say these waiting times, and other failures in trans healthcare services, are discriminatory and unlawful.

-While adults don’t face the same ‘window of opportunity’, the denial of corrective treatment restricts the lives they are able to lead and has hugely harmful consequences for mental health.
+Such long waits mean trans adolescents are missing the short window of time in which puberty blockers are useful.
+While adults don’t face the same issue, the denial of treatment restricts the lives they are able to lead and has hugely harmful consequences for mental health.

 The bottom line is waits for treatment are leading to the loss of lives and things are getting worse, not better.
 This cannot continue unchecked.

 If you are in a position to donate to support our work in this area, any amount big or small would be greatly appreciated.
 You can find more information on how to donate to our trans healthcare appeal here.

 Good Law Project only exists thanks to donations from people across the UK.
 We are incredibly grateful to all of our supporters, without whom our work would not be possible.

 Every single penny that we receive makes a huge difference to our ability to hold those in power to account and demand a better, fairer future.